 A safety expert said older workers tend to suffer fewer injuries, but that the injuries they do incur in the workplace tend to be more severe and have longer-lasting effects.

-If you have been injured on the job, you can speak with a workers’ comp attorney about an appeal of a denied claim and your other legal options.
+If you have been injured on the job, you can speak with a Charlotte work injury attorney about an appeal of a denied claim and your other legal options.